oak-hu/oak-hu.github.io/content/2024-2025/Knowledge & Reality.md

 Most of these were written starting around midnight before the weekly morning deadline, but apparently they turned out great.
 Most include some quite embarrassing slip-ups, though.
 I really liked my tutor, Daniel Kodsi (we'd exchanged something like 2000 words via email before term started), and I think I learned a lot.

-The best essays here are those from Week 4 (arguing that evidence is just knowledge) and Week 6 (arguing that there are a _lot_ of objects).
+The best epistemology essay (arguing that evidence is just knowledge) was from [Week 4](#week-4:-williamson-ii), and the best metaphysics essay (arguing that there are a _lot_ of objects) was from [Week 6](#week-6:-coincidence).
+Here's how I'd rank the rest of them:

+4 > 6 > 8 > 5 > 3 > 2 > 7 > 1

 ## Week 1: Knowledge

-This is reworked from the original, which tried to do way too much.
+The version you see here is reworked from the original, which just tried to do way too much.
 <iframe src="https://drive.google.com/file/d/1E-QvZapPT7c54BClrun9n6QBYCAjO4ek/preview" width=100% height="500" allow="autoplay"></iframe>

 ## Week 2: Contextualism